 Voice Guide is a voice assistant or narrator on Samsung Smart TVs that gives an audio description of all the menu items and options.
 Moreover, it also gives audio feedback when you switch to connected devices such as a set-top box or streaming services like Netflix, Prime Video, Hotstar, etc. Besides, it will also tell you all details such as movie name and description when you browse online streaming services.

 The Voice Guide feature is similar to the Talkback or Screen Reader feature on Android.
 Fortunately, turning off the Voice Guide on Samsung TV is much easier than disabling Talkback on Android devices.
-This accessibility feature might be useful to some people, especially with bad vision.
+This accessibility feature might be useful to some people, especially those with bad vision.
 However, if you can easily read everything and don’t need a voice assistant, you might find Voice Guide loud and annoying.